 Both experts explain that a major part of what makes it difficult to know if cortisol levels are too high or too low is that the same factors can contribute to an imbalance on either end of the spectrum, and these imbalances manifest in very similar ways.
 Many of the symptoms of low cortisol are the same symptoms of high cortisol.
 "This is why it's important to see a doctor who can check your cortisol levels through blood, saliva, or urine tests instead of just guessing on your own," Dr. Gottfried says.
 "Something else that often happens is that someone can experience a pattern of high cortisol and low cortisol both in the same day," she adds.
 "I'll have a patient who has cortisol levels that are too high when she first wakes up, then they dip too low in the afternoon.
 This happens because when the body is depleted of cortisol, it will try to make up for it by producing too much, and then you're stuck in this vicious cycle."

 Dunn says that while there are some overlapping causes of high and low cortisol levels, she says there are some causes that are more strongly associated with low cortisol levels.
 This includes experiencing a traumatic brain injury, post-traumatic stress disorder, chronic fatigue syndrome, and fibromyalgia.
 If you are experiencing one of these health conditions, it is especially important to have your cortisol levels checked.

-Both experts emphasize that the main way to truly know if your cortisol levels are too low (or too high) is through blood, saliva, or urine testing at your doctor's office.
+Although symptoms like getting dizzy from yoga may tip you off, both experts emphasize that the main way to truly know if your cortisol levels are too low (or too high) is through blood, saliva, or urine testing at your doctor's office.
 Since cortisol levels can fluctuate, Dunn recommends getting tested at four different times over the course of the same day.
 That said, there are some telltale signs they say can tip you off; your body's way of telling you it's time to make that appointment.
 This includes the below: